Javascript is not enabled.

 Weigh the risks of side effects

 Some of the side effects may not be a result of the drug but the weight loss itself — Levy says hair loss is “incredibly common” in people who lose a lot of weight — or they could be due to an underlying disease.
 Ozempic and Mounjaro are approved for diabetes, which is the most common known cause of gastroparesis (stomach paralysis), according to the National Institute of Diabetes and Digestive and Kidney Diseases.
-In some studies, it affects up to half of the population with type 1 and type 2 diabetes.
+In some studies, it affects up to half of people with type 1 and type 2 diabetes.

 These diabetes and weight loss medications are not for everyone.
 People who have a history of pancreatitis should discuss the risks with their doctor before starting the drugs.
 Bakshi says patients who have medullary thyroid cancer or a family history of it should not take them, because of the potential risk of thyroid C-cell tumors.